wbamberg/idl-reference/docs/nsIBackgroundFileSaverObserver.md

 Called when the name of the output file has been determined.
 This function
 may be called more than once if the target file is renamed while saving.

-@param aSaver
-       Reference to the object that raised the notification.
-@param aTarget
-       Name of the file that is being written.

 #### Parameters ####